SachinCoder1/Learn-DeFi-with-Me/Defi Infrastructure/Defi-Infrastructure.md

   This algorithm is also used by ethereum.
   - Different hashing algorithm have different outputs from the SHA-256 for the same input.

+### What is proof of Work and How Does it Work ⚒
+Proof of Work (PoW) is the original consensus algorithm in a blockchain network.
+The algorithm is used to confirm the transaction and creates a new block to the chain.
+In this algorithm, minors (a group of people) compete against each other to complete the transaction on the network.
+The process of competing against each other is called mining.
+As soon as miners successfully created a valid block, he gets rewarded.
+The most famous application of Proof of Work(PoW) is Bitcoin.

+Proof of work (PoW) is a decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the system.
+- Proof of work is used widely in cryptocurrency mining, for validating transactions and mining new tokens.
+- Due to proof of work, Bitcoin and other cryptocurrency transactions can be processed peer-to-peer in a secure manner without the need for a trusted third party.
+- Proof of work at scale requires huge amounts of energy, which only increases as more miners join the network.
+- Proof of Stake (POS) was one of several novel consensus mechanisms created as an alternative to proof of work.

+### What is proof of Stake then and difference between POW (Proof Of Work) and POS(Proof of Stake) ?
+PoS is a consensus mechanism that randomly assigns the node that will mine or validate block transactions according to how many coins that node holds.
+The more tokens held in a wallet, the more mining power is effectively granted to it.
+While PoS is far less resource-intensive, it has several other flaws including a greater chance of a 51% attack in smaller altcoins and incentives to hoard tokens and not use them.